dvdbisong/dvdbisong.github.io/gcp-ml-seminar/pandas.md

 ```

 ### Statistical Summaries
-Descriptive statistics is an important component of the Data Science pipeline.
-By investigating the properties of the dataset, we can gain better understanding of the data and the relationship betweeen the variables.
+Descriptive statistics is an essential component of the Data Science pipeline.
+By investigating the properties of the dataset, we can gain a better understanding of the data and the relationship between the variables.
 This information is useful in making decisions about the type of data transformations to carry out or the types of learning algorithms to spot-check.
 Let's see some examples of simple statistical functions in Pandas.

 First, we'll create a Pandas dataframe
 ```python